puppeteer/puppeteer/README.md

 #### Q: Which Chromium version does Puppeteer use?

-Look for `chromium_revision` in [package.json](https://github.com/puppeteer/puppeteer/blob/main/package.json).
+Look for the `chromium` entry in [revisions.ts](https://github.com/puppeteer/puppeteer/blob/main/src/revisions.ts).
 To find the corresponding Chromium commit and version number, search for the revision prefixed by an `r` in [OmahaProxy](https://omahaproxy.appspot.com/)'s "Find Releases" section.

 #### Q: Which Firefox version does Puppeteer use?

 Since Firefox support is experimental, Puppeteer downloads the latest [Firefox Nightly](https://wiki.mozilla.org/Nightly) when the `PUPPETEER_PRODUCT` environment variable is set to `firefox`.
-That's also why the value of `firefox_revision` in [package.json](https://github.com/puppeteer/puppeteer/blob/main/package.json) is `latest` -- Puppeteer isn't tied to a particular Firefox version.
+That's also why the value of `firefox` in [revisions.ts](https://github.com/puppeteer/puppeteer/blob/main/src/revisions.ts) is `latest` -- Puppeteer isn't tied to a particular Firefox version.

 To fetch Firefox Nightly as part of Puppeteer installation: